Light

 Indexes

-An index is a data structure used internally by a database to speed up filtering and sorting operations.
-Most commonly, indexes are declared within object type declarations and reference a particular property; this will speed up any query that references that property in a filter or order by clause.
+Most commonly, indexes are declared within object type declarations and reference a particular property.
+The index can be used to speed up queries which reference that property in a filter, order by, or group clause.

 Below, we are referencing the User.name property with the dot notation shorthand: .name.